Associated groups of symmetric quandles: Introduction

-Moreover, we provide an explicit basis of $Z(Q, \rho)$ (Theorem \ref{thm:main}).
-Second, we express the second quandle homology of the underlying quandles of symmetric quandles in terms of their associated groups (Corollary \ref{cor:homology}).
-Third, we investigate ``covering groups'' introduced by Majid-Rietsch \cite{MR3065997}.
-As a byproduct, we give a group-theoretic characterization of associated groups of symmetric quandles.
-Specifically, we prove that a group $G$ is isomorphic to the associated group of some symmetric quandle if and only if $G$ has a presentation $\langle X\mid R\rangle$ in which every defining relation is of the form
+Now let us introduce our results concerning the structure of the associated groups of symmetric quandles.
+First of all, we provide a group-theoretic characterization of the associated groups of symmetric quandles.
+Namely, a group $G$ is the associated group of some symmetric quandle if and only if $G$ admits a group presentation $\langle X\mid R\rangle$ in which every defining relation is of the form

 where $F(X)$ is the free group on $X$ (Corollary \ref{cor:char-As}).
-We call such a presentation a \emph{twisted Wirtinger presentation} in this paper.
-Fourth, we show that a symmetric quandle $(Q,\rho)$ is embeddable in $\As(Q,\rho)$ if and only if the underlying quandle $Q$ is embeddable in $\As(Q)$ (Theorem \ref{thm:emeddable}).
-Fifth, we determine the abelianization of $\As(Q,\rho)$ for all symmetric quandles $(Q,\rho)$ (Theorem \ref{thm:abelianization}).
-As far as the authors are aware, this paper is the first study which covers the associated groups of \emph{all} symmetric quandles.
+We refer to such a presentation as a \emph{twisted Wirtinger presentation} in this paper, as it generalizes Wirtinger presentations \eqref{eq:Wirtinger-ours}.
+In addition to groups admitting Wirtinger presentations mentioned above, examples of groups admitting twisted Wirtinger presentations include Coxeter groups, virtual braid groups, loop braid groups (also known as welded braid groups), cactus groups, and twisted Artin groups \cite{MR2672155}.
+Twisted Artin groups include, for example, the fundamental group of the Klein bottle and Baumslag--Solitar groups $B(k,k+1)$ for $k\geq 1$.

+Further, it was shown in \cites{MR3363811,MR1841759} that a group $G$ admits a \emph{finite} twisted Wirtinger presentation if and only if there exists a closed $n$-dimensional manifold smoothly embedded in $\R^{n+2}$ whose complement has fundamental group isomorphic to $G$ (see Example \ref{eg:submfd}).
+Moreover, in this situation, a group $G$ admits a Wirtinger presentation if and only if the manifold is orientable.
+All such groups arise as associated groups of some symmetric quandles.
+Conversely, we believe that groups admitting twisted Wirtinger presentations can be studied from the viewpoint of the associated groups of symmetric quandles.

+Second, we compute the abelianization of the associated group of any symmetric quandle (Theorem~\ref{thm:abelianization}) and show that it is isomorphic to the first homology group of the symmetric quandle (Proposition~\ref{cor:1st-symm-qdl-homology}).
+Third, from a categorical point of view, we show that the functor $(Q,\rho)\mapsto \As(Q,\rho)$, from the category of symmetric quandles to the category of groups, is left adjoint to the functor $G\mapsto (\Conj(G),\Inv(G))$, which assigns to each group its associated conjugation symmetric quandle (Proposition \ref{pro:adjoint}).